delventhalz/hrf1-hack-igpay/README.md

 - Translate from Pig Latin back into english

 ##The rules of Pig Latin:
-- Words beginning with a consonant that consonant moved to the end of the word and followed by "ay".
-*Examples: "pig" -> "igpay", "javascript" -> "avascriptjay"*
+- Words beginning with a consonant that consonant moved to the end of the word and followed by "ay". <br>*Examples: "pig" -> "igpay", "javascript" -> "avascriptjay"*

-- Groups of consonants are moved together.
-*Examples: "string" -> "ingstray", "slice" -> "iceslay"*
+- Groups of consonants are moved together. <br>*Examples: "string" -> "ingstray", "slice" -> "iceslay"*

-- Words that begin in vowels should just get "yay" added to the end.
-*Examples: "object" -> "objectyay",  "array" -> "arrayyay"*
+- Words that begin in vowels should just get "yay" added to the end. <br>*Examples: "object" -> "objectyay",  "array" -> "arrayyay"*

 ##Good luck, and happy Latining!